KDE/digikam-doc/main_window/people_view.rst

 The screenshots **04** and **10** are definitively false positive results.

-In the context menu of the preview there are two more items related to face tags: **Add a Face Tag** and **Clear all faces** on this image.
+In the context menu of the preview there are two more items related to face tags: **Add A Face Tag** and **Clear All Faces** on this image.

 .. _face_recognition:

 Face Recognition
 ~~~~~~~~~~~~~~~~

 Assigning People tags to face tags is an important prerequisite to Face Recognition.
 Very obviously digiKam can only recognize faces if it has something to compare with.
 So it's up to you to show it the ropes, which means in this case to tell digiKam: This is Lara, this is Juan, this is Peter and so forth.
-For that you would, after performing a Face Detection as described in the previous article, typically select the **unknown** tag on the Left Sidebar, click on a thumbnail and click, if necessary, on the Show Face Tags button |icon_showfacetags|.
+For that you would, after performing a Face Detection as described in the previous article, typically select the **Unknown** tag on the Left Sidebar, click on a thumbnail and click, if necessary, on the Show Face Tags button |icon_showfacetags|.

 .. figure:: images/mainwindow_faces_tag_assigned_iconview.webp
     :alt: